guotechfin/KrunoKnego.github.io/_posts/2014-09-21-how-to-improve-your-ssh-workflow.md

 And you should be logged in.

 So there you have it.
-This configuration might take you a while to complete the first but the benefits it adds are enormous.
+This configuration might take you a while to complete the first time but the benefits it adds are enormous.
 No more searching where is password for serverA or username for serverB and so on.